godbout/AlfredKat/README.md

 # AlfredKat

-usage is the same as the PHP version: [alfred-kat](https://github.com/godbout/alfred-kat). go check there for now.
+usage is the same as the PHP version: [alfred-kat](https://github.com/godbout/alfred-kat). go check there for now it's beautiful.

 ---